Call4Cloud | MMP-C | Autopilot | Device Preparation

 6. GenericWorkload

-When the IME service is started in about 10 minutes a queue is triggered to fetch the WNS channel URI from the registry and WNS.
+When the IME service starts in about 10 minutes, a queue is triggered to fetch the WNS channel URI from the registry and WNS.

 The Intune Management extension should perform a regular Workload sync following a specific maintenance timer.
 So, the first thing to look at is if the “ChannelUriLastSucessSyncTime” is up to date in the GenericWorkLoadSettings.
 If it’s not mentioning a proper date or if FailsSyncTime is also mentioned, I guess you are up for some fun!